 Promotes Inflammation

-Activation of inflammatory processes and endothelial dysfunction are two of the ways in which trans fats promote inflammation.
+Activation of inflammatory processes and endothelial dysfunction are two of the ways in which trans fats may promote inflammation.
 Evidence suggests that trans fatty acids create a pro-inflammatory environment that can lead to atherosclerosis, acute coronary syndromes, sudden death, dyslipidemia, heart failure, and insulin resistance.

 Try These Tips To Reduce Unhealthy Fat In Your Diet

-Staying within the dietary guideline of limiting saturated fat to less than 10% of total fat intake is an optimal way of controlling fat in your diet.
+Staying within the dietary guideline of limiting saturated fat to less than 10% of total fat intake is an optimal way of managing fat in your diet.
 To fill in the gap in fat consumption, you can replace saturated fats with foods rich in unsaturated fat.
 Try implementing these tips to reduce unhealthy fat in your diet:

 - Use an omega-3-rich oil for cooking.
 For example, olive, avocado, and coconut oil are all great options.